openstack/cinderlib/doc/source/topics/volumes.rst

 - `host`: Used to store the backend name information together with the host name where cinderlib is running.
 This information is stored as a string in the form of *host@backend#pool*.
-This is an optional parameter, and passing it to `create_volume` will override default value, allowing us caller to request a specific pool for multi-pool backends, though we recommend using the `pool_name` parameter instead.
+This is an optional parameter, and passing it to `create_volume` will override default value, allowing our caller to request a specific pool for multi-pool backends, though we recommend using the `pool_name` parameter instead.
 Issues will arise if parameter doesn't contain correct information.